Quick Answer: CenturyLink vs. Spectrum

 Is CenturyLink or Spectrum better for working from home?

 For remote work, you need reliable speeds of at least 25 Mbps for video conferencing, plus low latency.
-CenturyLink (fiber / dsl) and Spectrum (cable / fiber) both support remote work, but fiber connections offer the best experience with symmetrical upload speeds ideal for video calls.
+CenturyLink (fiber / dsl) and Spectrum (cable / fiber) both support remote work.
+Fiber connections offer the best experience with symmetrical upload speeds ideal for video calls.

 How do I check if CenturyLink or Spectrum is available at my address?